KatrienColson/GNK-Easley-1.17/1.main-course/4.back-end/1.php/1.setup/README.md

 - ***P*** HP Server.

 To install this, follow [this](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04) guide.
-If you choose to use anything else then the following options:
+If you choose to use anything else then the following options, <br/>
+then I won't help you if you're stuck with issues pertaining to the server itself.

 - **Ubuntu:** [LAMP](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04) Stack
 - **Windows:** [WAMP](http://www.wampserver.com/en/) Stack
 - **Mac OS X:** Well, you can use [XAMPP](https://www.apachefriends.org/index.html) (propably your best option), but I don't provide support for Mac OS users.

-Then I won't help you if you're stuck with issues pertaining to the server itself.

 ## Lamp Stack explained
 ### Apache